jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 Our true enemy is Entropy, the catchall term for the continuous change of our environment through ice storms, hurricanes, solar radiation, and everything else making Life on Earth a continual work in progress.
 For billions of years every organism has evolved to stay ahead of the nasty, brutish, and short-life Entropy can cause.
 Did humanity think we mustn't also be vigilant?

 Of course we must!
 Like any animal, Entropy is always on our tail.
-We feel the agony of pain as a blessed warning to avoid chutes and cherish ladders in the game of evolution; only then can we stay a head of Entropy's wrath.
+We feel the agony of pain as a blessed warning to avoid chutes and cherish ladders while living on the gameboard of evolution; only then can we stay a head of Entropy's wrath.

 Yet, we are not biological creatures.
 Did the caveman start a fire with lasers from his eyes?
 Did explorers map the world by flying across oceans?
 No, we are not superheroes.
 Our race, sex, and genetics do not keep us warm or grow our food.